Building My Digital Garden with Eleventy

 - Security engineering – Real-world IR playbooks, security automation, and defensive strategies

-- AI and automation – Practical applications of LLMs, local AI deployment, and ethical considerations
+- AI and automation – Practical applications of LLMs, local AI deployment, and ethical considerations.
+I'm particularly excited about Claude Code with standardized workflows and Claude Flow for AI-powered development.

-- Open source projects – Tools I'm building and contributing to
+- Open source projects – Tools I'm building and contributing to, including my MCP standards server

 - Career insights – Lessons learned from working in federal contracting and security operations